tescsonaa/VS1005BOB-Pico-LCD/README.md

-This board is based on VS1005 break out broad from VLSI Solution Oy.
+This board is designed base on VS1005 break out broad from VLSI Solution Oy.